what we’ve discovered

 Why Bitcoin Layers Matter

 Bitcoin layers are considered the key to unlocking the full potential of Bitcoin.
-The Lightning Network, RSK, Stacks, and Taproot Assets each has its unique features and benefits.
-These technologies offer faster and cheaper transactions, improved scalability, and new use cases that were previously impossible on the Bitcoin blockchain.
+The Lightning Network, RSK, Stacks, and the dozens of new Layer 2s that have recently launched all have their own unique features and benefits.
+However, all of these technologies offer faster and cheaper transactions, improved scalability, and new use cases that were previously impossible on the Bitcoin blockchain.

 Sign up for our monthly newsletter to stay up to date with the latest events and developments in Bitcoin and tech-driven alternative asset markets to help you stay ahead of the curve!